Looking for information on how to properly vet, structure, and sign a synchronization (or ‘sync’ deal)? You’ve come to the right place.

 In short, the owner of the master recording’s only source of U.S. income from the master use license will be the up-front master use fee which she receives from the company for a TV commercial, movie, or TV show.

-If the owner of the master is not the songwriter, he will not be receiving any public performance income from the PRO’s (or SoundExhange) so he may feel more of a need than the songwriter to negotiate the highest possible up-front fee.
+If the owner of the master is not the songwriter, this changes a bit.
+He will not be receiving any public performance income from the PROs (or SoundExhange).
+So, he may feel more of a need than the songwriter to negotiate the highest possible up-front fee.

 Proper Registration of the Song with the PRO is Crucial

 Some licenses require a songwriter to yield all rights in a song to the company.
 In that case, the writer has no right to receive any PRO royalties.
-However, there are cases where the company requires the transfer of the copyright in the song, but allows the writer to receive the “writer’s share” of performance rights income (that is, 50% of the total amount payable by the PRO).
-In that case, the writer has to make sure the company is properly registering the song, providing cue sheets to the PRO, and complying with any other forms that have to be completed.
+However, there are cases where the company requires the transfer of the copyright in the song.
+But, still allows the writer to receive the “writer’s share” of performance rights income.
+That is, 50% of the total amount payable by the PRO.

 Work for Hire vs. Non-Exclusive License